The Battle over Ethnic Studies

 Lawsuits and lively public meetings

-Throughout California, school districts are facing strong objections to how they are teaching Ethnic Studies and how they are protecting the rights of students to a safe school environment.
-This controversy has increased public engagement at school board meetings and added to discussions of what and how academics should be taught in schools.
+Throughout California, school districts have faced strong objections to how they are teaching Ethnic Studies and how they are protecting the rights of students to a safe school environment.
+This controversy increased public engagement at school board meetings and added to discussions of what and how academics should be taught in schools.
 For example:

 • In Hayward, the district contract with the Liberated Ethnic Studies Model Curriculum Consortium was condemned, saying the model and “its leadership have a record of promoting antisemitism, anti-Israel narratives, and other forms of bias.”